poe-platform/poe-protocol/docs/spec.md

   response to a `query` request) may not exceed 10,000 characters.
 - The total number of events sent in response to a `query` event may not exceed 1000.

+We may raise these limits in the future if good use cases come up.

 ## Requests

 The Poe server will send an HTTP POST request to the bot servers URL with content type